 For the last few years, the SEC has been issuing guidance as to appropriate cybersecurity policies and procedures for financial firms.
 In a move that signal’s the regulator’s willingness to put muscle into its cybersecurity guidance, the SEC announced an agreement with St. Louis-based investment company, R.T.
 Jones Capital Equities Management (“R.T.
 Jones” or “the company”), to settle charges that the company failed to adequately safeguard the personal information (“PI”) of approximately 100,000 individuals.
 Consistent with this trend, the SEC has announced that its Office of Compliance Inspections and Examinations (“OCIE”) would be conducting a second round of investigations into the cybersecurity practices of brokerage and advisory firms (the “Cybersecurity Examination Initiative”).
 These moves signal the SEC’s increasing scrutiny of investment firms’ information security practices and indicate the regulator’s willingness to enforce the guidance that it has issued.

-Mark, a trial lawyer with more than 20 first-chair trials, specializes in complex litigation and white collar criminal defense.
-He focuses his work representing corporations and individuals facing allegations of underground storage tank fund (UST Fund) fraud, securities fraud, healthcare fraud, antitrust violations, environmental crimes, money laundering, violations of the Foreign Corrupt Practices Act (FCPA) and the False Claims Act, mail/wire fraud, embezzlement and anti-competitive behavior.
+Mark focuses his work representing corporations and individuals facing allegations of securities fraud, healthcare fraud, , environmental crimes, money laundering, violations of the Foreign Corrupt Practices Act (FCPA) and the False Claims Act, mail/wire fraud, and embezzlement.

 Mark has written many articles and has spoken extensively on many aspects of his practice.
-A frequent commentator on matters related to white collar crime, he has been honored by the Southern California Super Lawyers Magazine as a Southern California Rising Star each year since 2004.Representative experience includes the following:
+A frequent commentator on matters related to white collar crime, he has been recommended by Legal 500 in both White Collar Criminal Defense, and Cybersecurity.

 - Represented environmental consultants in three of the four criminal investigations initiated by the State Water Resources Control Board and Attorney General’s Office regarding allegations of fraud on the California Underground Storage Tank Fund.